Vijay141516/multiverse-mate/README.md

 ## 🎮 How to Play

 1. Open [multiverse-mate-chess.onrender.com](https://multiverse-mate-chess.onrender.com)
-2. Browse the **Roster Showcase** — see all anime characters and their chess roles
-3. Pick a **Game Mode** — Classic or Battle
+2. Choose **vs AI Bot** or **Multiplayer**
+3. Select difficulty (Balanced recommended for beginners)
-4. Choose **Play As** — White or Black
+4. Your pieces are at the bottom — White starts first
-5. Select how you want to play:
-   - **Play vs AI** — solo against the bot
-   - **Local 2 Player** — same device with a friend
-   - **Play Online** — enter a room code to challenge anyone
-6. Tap a piece to select, tap a square to move
+5. Tap a piece to select, then tap a square to move
-7. Checkmate the opponent's King to win ♟️
+6. Checkmate the opponent's King to win ♟️

 ---

-## 🤖 Built With AI Agents and single dev
+## 🤖 Built With AI Agents

 This project was built using a multi-agent AI workflow:

 - **[Google Antigravity](https://developers.googleblog.com/build-with-google-antigravity-our-new-agentic-development-platform/)** — VS Code-based agentic IDE with Gemini 3.1 Pro + Claude — used for parallel agent development
 - **[Replit AI](https://replit.com)** — Used for running, testing, and iterating

-A single dev + Multiple AI agents worked simultaneously on different parts of the codebase — frontend, backend, API layer, and database — orchestrated via Antigravity's Manager view.
+Multiple AI agents worked simultaneously on different parts of the codebase — frontend, backend, API layer, and database — orchestrated via Antigravity's Manager view.

 ---